 The public infrastructure within the municipal boundary of Aurora is owned and operated by the Town, York Region, and the Province of Ontario.
-The risk assessment and the associated adaptation plan consider the assets owned and operated by the Town as defined in the 2018 Asset Management Plan (AMP).
-This infrastructure is divided into four categories including Linear Engineering Assets, Water Infrastructure Assets, Parks and Natural Heritage Systems, and Facilities.
+The risk assessment and the associated adaptation plan consider the assets owned and operated by the Town as defined in the 2021 Asset Management Plan (AMP).
+This infrastructure is divided into four categories including Linear Engineered Assets, Water Infrastructure Assets, Parks and Natural Heritage Systems, and Facilities.
 Provincial, regional, and privately owned assets within the Town are excluded from this assessment.

-The risk assessment is completed at the asset sub-class level, aggregated according to the Asset Management Plan classification (Town of Aurora, 2018).
+The risk assessment is completed at the asset sub-class level, aggregated according to the AMP classification.
 Data from the AMP was used to determine the average condition and age of each infrastructure type, which was then considered in the risk assessment.
-The time period selected for this assessment is for the near future, between 2021-2050, since most of the infrastructure assessed will reach end of life within this time (AMP 2018).
+The time period selected for this assessment is the near future, between 2021-2050, since most of the infrastructure assessed will reach its end of life within this time (Town of Aurora, 2021).